|

 destroy the plants you have put on your property and any seedlings that may

-develop next year until the issue whether these plants are toxic to White-Tailed
+develop next year until the issue whether these plants are toxic to

-plant has never been observed growing in Niagara or Erie Counties before,
+plant has never been observed growing in Niagara or Erie Counties

-region.
-The plant and issues associated with it need to be studied over the
+the region.
+The plant and issues associated with it need to be studied over

-winter to assess whether further steps should be taken to eradicate the
+the winter to assess whether further steps should be taken to eradicate the

-colony in the lot in order to prevent threats to the ecology of the nearby
+colony in the lot in order to prevent threats to the ecology of the nearby Niagara River and the Canadian and American public

-the wildlife contained in them.
-It has
+parks on its shoreline and the wildlife contained in them.

 been a pleasure to share this information with you both before and at

-present.
 If you

 have any questions please feel free to contact us at the Museum.
-P. M.

-Eckel |
+Eckel

 |